 - Rinse out with warm water before washing your hair normally.

-Coconut Oil & Brown Sugar Mask for Healthier Scalp
+Coconut Oil and Brown Sugar Mask for Healthier Scalp

-Even a few drops of coconut oil can go a long way to hydrate hair after bleaching and revitalize them from within.
+Even a few drops of coconut oil can go a long way to hydrate hair after bleaching and revitalize hair fibers from within.
 Additionally, this hair mask will also help with scalp health.

 - Combine two tablespoons of brown sugar and one tablespoon of coconut oil in a small bowl.